CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 The Dashboard API has evolved significantly, providing hundreds of endpoints to manage your Meraki networks!

 We want to do so much more.
-But in order for us to include many of these new featues or improvements, we need to break a few things.
+But in order for us to include many of these new features or improvements, we need to break a few things.

 The focus of this **major** version is on **Simplicity** and **Scale**, by providing an enjoyable developer experience.